How to make leash sleeves

 I played with the following which you might want to be aware of, try it yourself:

-Fairfield Poly-Fil "Basic Batting" (it was called "Soft & Crafty" on Joann's website, but the bag says "Basic Batting") is almost the same as the Lightweight bonded mentioned above.
+Fairfield Poly-Fil "Basic Batting" (it was called "Soft & Crafty" on Joann's website, but the bag says "Basic Batting").
+This is almost the same as the Lightweight bonded mentioned above.
 It's not bonded.
 It came as 48" x 10yd roll in a plastic bag.
 It's a little more firmly lofty (springy, wiry) than the "Lightweight" above.
 As I said about the Lightweight: I liked this with 926 stabilizer before I started using Pellon 50 edge strips.
 But, I think this was a Joann-only product.
 I don't think it's sold anymore.

 Sometimes I added Pellon 988 fleece interfacing to the "Low Loft" batting.
 988 has almost no loft, very thin, adds weight (substance, but not as rigid as stabilizer).
 The sleeve felt like a heavy jacket.
 I think of 988 as being batting.
-But, offically it's "interfacing."
+But, officially it's "interfacing."
 It's worth having some.

 Thread